adesojinurudeen/adesojinurudeen/README.md

 - 👋 Hi, I’m @adesojinurudeen
-- 👀 I’m interested in coding
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning asp.net
-- 💞️ I’m looking for expert support for easy learning
-- 📫 i can be reached through my mail "adesojinurudeen@yahoo.com"
+- 📫 i can be reached through my mail "adesojinurudeen@gmail.com"

 <!---
 adesojinurudeen/adesojinurudeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.